phildonaldson1/phildonaldson1/README.md

-- 👋 Hi, I’m @phildonaldson1
+👋 Hi, I’m @phildonaldson1
 👀 I’m interested in progamming and Data Science, especially in the field of life sciences, marketing and business operations.
-🌱 I’m currently learning Python progamming for Data Science.
-💞️ I’m looking to collaborate on projects that involve music theory apps.
+🌱 I've successfully completed several courses on Data Science and Data Engineering in the last twelve months.
 📫 How to reach me philipdonaldson@hotmail.com
 😄 Pronouns: He/him/his
 ⚡ Fun fact: I have built several acoustic guitars and completed a 60km alpine run a couple of years ago.